L-theory of $C^*$-algebras: Proof of Theorem

 We are now ready to prove \cref{ThmB} from the introduction, which we state here in a form better suited for describing the comparison map $\tau$ on homotopy groups in all non-negative degrees, see \cref{Rem:induced-map}.
-We recall that $\K_*(A)[\eta]$ denotes the $\eta$-torsion of $\K_*(A)$, that is, the kernel of the map $\K_*(A) \to \K_{*+1}(A)$ given by multiplication by $\eta$.
+We denote by $\K_*(A)[\eta]$ the $\eta$-torsion of $\K_*(A)$, that is, the kernel of the map $\K_*(A) \to \K_{*+1}(A)$ given by multiplication by $\eta$.
 The cokernel of this map is denoted by $\K_{*+1}(A)/\eta$.